aka The Last Days of Man on Earth

-Director/Screenplay/Production Design – Robert Fuest, Based on the Novel by Michael Moorcock, Producers – John Goldstone & Sandy Lieberson, Photography – Norman Warwick, Music – Paul Beaver & Bernard Krause.
-Production Company – Goodtimes Enterprises/Gladiole Films
+Director/Screenplay/Production Design – Robert Fuest, Based on the Novel The Final Programme by Michael Moorcock, Producers – John Goldstone & Sandy Lieberson, Photography – Norman Warwick, Music – Paul Beaver & Bernard Krause.
+Production Company – Goodtimes Enterprises/Gladiole Films.

 Jon Finch (Jerry Cornelius), Jenny Runacre (Miss Brunner), Derrick O’Connor (Frank Cornelius), Graham Crowden (Dr Smiles), Hugh Griffiths (Professor Hira), Sterling Hayden (Major Wrongway Lindbergh), Harry Andrews (John), Patrick Magee (Dr Baxter), George Coulouris (Dr Powys), Basil Henson (Dr Lucas), Giles Millinnaire (Dimitri), Ronald Lacey (Shades)